 Statement of Work.

-The Statement of Work and subsequent Statements of Work that are agreed to by the parties in writing and which shall be incorporated into this Agreement upon such agreement, detailing the Services to be performed and Deliverables to be provided by Contractor under the terms and conditions of this Agreement.
+The Statement of Work and subsequent Statements of Work that are agreed to by the Parties in writing and which shall be incorporated into this Agreement upon such agreement, detailing the Services to be performed and Deliverables to be provided by Contractor under the terms and conditions of this Agreement.

 Subcontractor.